Whale Beaching Theories To Explain Why Whales Mass Beach

 (11) Most major stranding sites around the world show a peak stranding season usually lasting ~90 days.
 Strandings seldom occur at these repeat locations outside of this limited time frame.

 (12) Mass strandings generally occur on gentle shelving beaches and do not occur on rocky shores or mud flats or in areas where sand is not accumulating unless the stranding occurs in backwater areas inside an inlet.
-Obviously whales are not going to strand where the water is not shallow enough to stop their forward progress so it could be said that a gentle shelving beach is the only area that would naturally trap whales.
+Obviously whales are not going to strand where the water is not shallow enough to stop their forward progress so it could be said that a gently shelving beach is the only area that would naturally trap whales.
 Rocky shorelines and beaches that drop off too fast usually have ample depth to allow a small toothed whale to swim, preventing a stranding in these areas.
-However, there are thousands upon thousands of miles of mud flats and mangrove shorelines where the water is only a few inches deep for many miles out to the open sea, yet whales never mass strand in these locations unless there is a sandy beach or sand accumulation.
+However, there are thousands upon thousands of miles of mudflats and mangrove shorelines where the water is only a few inches deep for many miles out to the open sea, yet whales never mass strand in these locations unless there is a sandy beach or sand accumulation.

 (13) When push back to sea, stranded animals often return to shore, or are found re-stranded further downstream from the original site.